tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

  * and a `Filesystem`

-* So what exactly does this mean and how does it all fit together?
+* So what exactly does this mean, and how does it all fit together?

 * For two users to exchange data with one another across the internet, they need a common set of rules for how the information is sent between them; this is a `communication protocol`.

 * `Communication protocols` are usually built within a stack known as a `protocol suite`.
 For example, the `internet protocol suite` is widely used today, and of the protocols that make up the suite, `HyperText Transfer Protocol` or `HTTP` is the foundation for communication.

 * Another important piece is known as the `system's architecture` or how the actual computers within the network can communicate with one another.
-Traditionally this is done in a `client-server` model; however, IPFS leverages a `peer-to-peer` network model of connection.
+Traditionally, this is done in a `client-server` model; however, IPFS leverages a `peer-to-peer` network model of connection.

 * In a typical `client-server` model, `centralized` servers store data that is accessed via `location-based addressing`.
 This provides an easy way to secure and manage data in a scalable manner, though it doesn't come without its drawbacks.